-I currently work for Sheffield Mind as a Therapist.
+In summer 2020 I started work at Sheffield Mind as a Therapist.
 I held this post until May 2022.
 I offered one to one counselling for the families of the military community.
-The service is called Keeping Families in Mind and is a project funded by the Ministry of Defence.
+The service was called Keeping Families in Mind and the project was funded by the Ministry of Defence.

 I have built up a significant wealth of personal experience that cannot be taught or acquired second hand.